Timothy C. Hain, MD • Last update: December 1, 2022

 There is a commercial product branded "Ear Planes", which is an ear plug that slowly lets air into and out of the ear canal.
 Many people say that they think that this simple device helps.
 They are sold in most pharmacies, and in convenience stores in the airport.

-Pressure fluctuation problems can be avoided by having a tube placed in the ear drum.
+Pressure fluctuation problems can be avoided by having a tube or grommet placed in the ear drum.
+One can also have a small hole made in the ear drum with a laser -- these usually close very quickly but might get you through an unavoidable plane flight.
 This is a "last resort" procedure as it requires minor surgery and may make the person more prone to getting infections.